Summit Point Motorsports Park: History

 Over time the track was host to a number of professional races sanctioned by IMSA and the SCCA Trans-Am Series through the late 1980s.

 The track was sold to Bill Scott and his partner Tom Milner in the early 1980s.
 Bill was 1970 Formula Vee World Champion Bill Scott.

-The Sportscar Vintage Racing Association is set to return to Summit Point in 2023 after a two-decade absence.
+The Sportscar Vintage Racing Association returned to Summit Point in 2023 after a two-decade absence.

 In addition to racing, the track became a training ground for various federal agencies and other security organizations.

 Circuits

 Summit Point Main

 Summit Point Main is a 10-turn, 2.000 mi road course that features a 2900 ft main straight.
 This original circuit opened in 1970.

 The original layout did not include the "Carousel", presently denoted Turns 6 and 7.
 In the original layout, Turn 5 was a ~90 deg. left-hander leading to a 90 deg. right-hander at the entry to what is now denoted Turn 8.
 Therefore, the original layout had 8 turns (or 9 depending on how you counted them).
 The "Carousel" wasn't added until sometime after mid-1973.

-No longer used for professional auto races, it hosts many WKC, WKA, SCCA, Audi, Mazda Drivers, BMWCCA, NESBA, and NASA club races, track days, and schools.
-In addition, motorcycle races are run by CCS and WERA, which also holds national-level 6-hour endurance race.
+No longer used for professional auto races, it hosts many WKC, WKA, SCCA, Audi, Mazda Drivers, BMWCCA, N2 Track Days, and NASA club races, track days, and schools.
+In addition, motorcycle races are run by CCS and WERA.

 The Main Circuit is also the annual home of the Jefferson 500 vintage race and The 12 Hours at the Point endurance race.

-The Main Circuit was repaved in the Fall of 2007.
+The Main Circuit was repaved in the Fall of 2017.

 Jefferson Circuit

-The Jefferson Circuit is a seven-turn, 1.100 mi road course that was designed and built by Bill Scott as a dedicated course for high-performance, accident avoidance and emergency operation driver training.
-Opened in 1996 or 1997, the Jefferson is a course that demands constant attentiveness and smooth inputs from drivers.
+The Jefferson Circuit is a Nine-turn, 1.100 mi road course that was designed and built by Bill Scott as a dedicated course for high-performance, accident avoidance and emergency operation driver training.
+Opened in 1996, the Jefferson is a course that demands constant attentiveness and smooth inputs from drivers.

 The circuit hosts a number of driver training schools, as well as a handful of motorcycle trackdays each year.

 The Jefferson Circuit is currently under construction with extensive upgrades, according to the track's website.

 Shenandoah Circuit

 The Shenandoah Circuit is a 22-turn, 2.200 mi road course that first opened in 2004.
 Widely considered one of the most technical circuits of the recent crop of race courses, the Shenandoah also boasts a smaller scale replica of the Nürburgring-Nordschleife's famous banked Karussell turn.
-It's also known as the concrete jungle.
+It is also known as the concrete jungle.

 Since opening in late 2004, the Shenandoah has played host to a number of high-performance driver education clinics, a handful of road races and a number of motorcycle races.
 After a number of races and schools, minor changes were made to the track layout in late 2004 and early 2005, including the addition of a straight between turns 5 and 7.